 - SelectInternaluser type, thenCREATE.

-- Specify anApplication name(for example,Prisma SaaS) andSupport email.
+- Specify anApplication name(for example,SaaS Security API) andSupport email.

 - SpecifyAuthorized domain—the domain name for your Google Administrator email, thenSAVEto authorize.

 - Create the Service Account Key for the new project.